GiuseppeSerra93/L2XGNN/README.md

  - `matplotlib=3.5.1`

 ## Graph Classification
-The folder `benchmark_gc` contains the evaluation script for various methods on [common benchmark datasets](http://graphkernels.cs.tu-dortmund.de) via 10-fold cross validation, where a training fold is randomly sampled to serve as a validation set.
+The folder `benchmark_gc` contains the evaluation script for various methods on [common benchmark datasets](http://graphkernels.cs.tu-dortmund.de) via 10-fold cross-validation, where a training fold is randomly sampled to serve as a validation set.
 We slightly modify the [evaluation protocol](https://github.com/pyg-team/pytorch_geometric/tree/master/benchmark/kernel) to work for our case.

 ### Base model hyperparameter selection
 Before training L2XGNN, we need to find the best configuration for each base model considered (i.e., GCN, GIN and GraphSAGE).
 Hyperparameter selection is performed for the number of hidden units [16, 32, 64, 128] and the number of layers [1, 2, 3, 4] with respect to the validation set.
 First, run the following command: